BONSAMURAIS/BONSAI-reproducibility/README.md

 mv EXIOBASE_3.3.17_hsut_2011/MR_HSUP_2011_v3_3_17.xlsb EXIOBASE-conversion-software/EXIOBASE_conversion_software/data/
 ```

-Othervise the exiobase dataset `EXIOBASE 3.3.17 hsut 2011` can be downloaded from this url `https://www.exiobase.eu/index.php/welcome-to-exiobase`.
+Otherwise, the exiobase dataset `EXIOBASE 3.3.17 hsut 2011` can be downloaded from this URL `https://www.exiobase.eu/index.php/welcome-to-exiobase`.
 It can be found under the tab `DATA DOWNLOAD/EXIOBASE3 - hybrid`.
 Extract the downloaded zip file and move files according to the above commands.

-You can download and unpach the ystafdb files with the following commands:
+You can download and unpack the YSTAFDB files with the following commands:
 ```bash
 wget 'https://www.sciencebase.gov/catalog/file/get/5b9a7c28e4b0d966b485d915?f=__disk__0f%2F58%2Fa7%2F0f58a74db669ee5418f36a698bc85781e867e0ab' -O ystafdb-input.zip